Enichan/textplayer/README.md

 <li>The following dynamics for setting volume are supported: '+pppp+', '+ppp+', '+pp+', '+p+', '+mp+', '+mf+', '+f+', '+ff+', '+fff+', '+ffff+'.
 <li>Notes are supported and default to octave 4 for upper case notes and octave 5 for lower case.
 The shortest possible note length is 1/64 and the longest is 4 measures.
 <li>Rests ('x', 'z' or 'Z') are supported and subject to the above length restrictions.
-<li>Notes can be tied using the & symbol but only notes of the same pitch and octave can be tied in such a manner.
-In all other cases the tie is simply ignored.
+<li>Notes can be tied using the '-' symbol.
+Only notes of the same pitch and octave can be tied in such a manner.
 <li>Octave can be changed, and any number of accidental symbols will compute correctly when attached to a note.
 If an accidentals reset symbol is found anywhere ('=') the accidental is reset and all other modifiers ignored.
 <li>Accidentals can be set to propagate to apply to all notes of the same pitch in the same octave (default as per Lord of the Rings Online), all notes of the same pitch regardless of octave, or set to only apply to the one note and not propagate at all.
 </ul>